 “When I first looked for a place, I used Facebook and, you know, all the typical stuff,” she says.
 “Then, a day before I was supposed to move into an apartment [in July 2016], they cancelled.
 So I was pretty devastated – like, shit!
 What am I going to do?”

-From January, Lisa had been living at Floating City, a Copenhagen art collective in the south west of Copenhagen that provides tools, recycled materials, and water space to volunteers for ethical projects, including houseboat construction.
+From January, Lisa had been living at Floating City, an art collective in the south west of Copenhagen that provides tools, recycled materials, and water space to volunteers for ethical projects, including houseboat construction.
 Instead of lengthening her housing search, she chose to stay on and build her own accommodation.

 Helped by a team of friends, Lisa designed a “carriage” shaped float with windows on all sides.
 But just as her plans were reaching fruition, she hit a snag: “I realized I couldn’t stay on Floating City’s water space because of [internal] conflicts,” Lisa reveals.
 “So a person who lived at Floating City told me I should go to the Pirate Harbour instead.”